ninoc0/Research/README.md

 ---
 ### 1. Bode Plots of a series RLC Circuit

 This project was used as an introduction to RLC circuits and Bode Plots.
-This project is best viewed on [google colab](https://colab.research.google.com/drive/1oH9CbiHUOjwKHZz1htCmLJlPnEDvaZry?usp=sharing).
+This project can be viewed [here](https://github.com/ninoc0/Research/blob/main/Bode_Plots_of_RLC_Circuit.ipynb) but is best viewed on [google colab](https://colab.research.google.com/drive/1oH9CbiHUOjwKHZz1htCmLJlPnEDvaZry?usp=sharing).

 ---
 ### 2. Curve Fit of Various Circuits